JiashiYin/Notes-on-Cpp/Notes.md

   **Comparison with `new`**:
   - `new` returns `T*`, while `malloc` returns a `void*` pointer, which needs to be type-casted with `(T*)`.
   - `new` can take an addresss as a param: `new (address) Type(args...);` (placement new), which doesn't alloc mem instead calls the constructor at the specified mem addr. `malloc` cannot accept an address as a parameter.
+    - When an object is constructed using placement new, it must also be explicitly destroyed using an explicit destructor call because the memory was manually allocated and does not automatically trigger destruction.
 - **`free`** is used to deallocate memory allocated with `malloc`:
   ```cpp
   free(ptr);